-Failure to obtain GAPPRFT's approval for introducing and broadcasting foreign television programs could have a material adverse effect on our ability to conduct our business.
+Failure to obtain SAPPRFT's approval for introducing and broadcasting foreign television programs could have a material adverse effect on our ability to conduct our business.

-A substantial amount of the video content on our website is closely linked to or is the online version of the TV content of Phoenix TV.
-PRC law requires approval from GAPPRFT for introducing and broadcasting foreign television programs into China.
-In September 2004, SARFT promulgated certain regulations of the Administrative Regulations on the Introduction and Broadcasting of Foreign Television Programs, pursuant to which only organizations designated by GAPPRFT are qualified to apply to GAPPRFT or its authorized entities for the introduction or broadcasting of foreign television programs.
+A substantial amount of the video content on our PC websites, mobile applications and mobile websites is closely linked to or is the online version of the TV content of Phoenix TV.
+PRC law requires approval from SAPPRFT for introducing and broadcasting foreign television programs into China.
+In September 2004, SARFT promulgated certain regulations of the Administrative Regulations on the Introduction and Broadcasting of Foreign Television Programs, pursuant to which only organizations designated by SAPPRFT are qualified to apply to SAPPRFT or its authorized entities for the introduction or broadcasting of foreign television programs.
 In addition, on July 6, 2004, SARFT issued the Measures for the Administration of Publication of Audio-Visual Programs through the Internet or Other Information Networks, or the 2004 A/V Measures, which explicitly prohibit Internet service providers from broadcasting any foreign television program over an information network and state that any violation may result in warnings, monetary penalties or, in severe cases, criminal liabilities.
 On November 19, 2009, SARFT issued a notice which extended this prohibition to broadcasting over mobile phones.
 In December 2007 and March 2009, however, SARFT issued two notices which provide that certain foreign audio-visual programs may be published through the Internet provided that certain regulatory requirements have been met and certain permits have been obtained, thereby implying that the absolute restriction against broadcasting foreign television programs on the Internet as set forth in the 2004 A/V Measures has been lifted.
-On April 25, 2016, GAPPRFT issued the Administrative Provisions on Audio-Visual Program Services through Private Network and Targeted Communication, the 2016 A/V Provisions, which replaced the 2004 Internet A/V Measures.
+On April 25, 2016, SAPPRFT issued the Administrative Provisions on Audio-Visual Program Services through Private Network and Targeted Communication, the 2016 A/V Provisions, which replaced the 2004 Internet A/V Measures.
 The 2016 A/V Provisions does not explicitly specify whether broadcasting foreign television program is permitted.
 See "Item 4.
-Information on the Company -B. Business Overview-Regulatory Matters-Regulation of Foreign Television Programs and Satellite Channels."
-As of the date of this annual report, we have not obtained an approval from GAPPRFT for introducing and broadcasting foreign TV programs produced by Phoenix TV or other foreign TV stations in China.
+Information on the Company-B. Business Overview-Regulatory Matters-Regulation of Foreign Television Programs and Satellite Channels."
+As of the date of this annual report, we have not obtained an approval from SAPPRFT for introducing and broadcasting foreign TV programs produced by Phoenix TV or other foreign TV stations in China.
 We have made oral inquiries with SARFT, and were orally informed that such operations do not violate the regulations on the introduction and distribution of foreign TV programs.
 Therefore, there is considerable uncertainty as to whether we are permitted to transmit foreign television programs through the online video services that we offer.
-If GAPPRFT or its local branch requires us to obtain its approval for our introduction and online broadcasting of overseas TV programs, we may not be able to obtain such approval in a timely manner or at all.
-In such case, the PRC government would have the power to, among other things, levy fines against us, confiscate our income, order us to cease certain content service, or require us to temporarily or permanently discontinue the affected portion of our business.
+If SAPPRFT or its local branch requires us to obtain its approval for our introduction and online broadcasting of overseas TV programs, we may not be able to obtain such approval in a timely manner or at all.
+Based on the opinion of our PRC counsel, Zhong Lun Law Firm, in such case, the PRC government would have the power to, among other things, levy fines against us, confiscate our income, order us to cease certain content service, or require us to temporarily or permanently discontinue the affected portion of our business.